The 3rd Birthday

 The game takes place in 2013, a year after creatures known as the Twisted have appeared from beneath Manhattan and decimated the city.
 To fight back against the Twisted, an investigatory team called the Counter Twisted Investigation (CTI) is formed.
 Among their number is series protagonist Aya Brea, who was found unconscious and suffering amnesia two years before the game's events.
 Using her Overdive ability, Aya travels into the past to alter the outcome of battles against the Twisted.
 At the same time, Aya attempts to find out the origin of the Twisted and regain her memories.

 The 3rd Birthday was created as a conceptual rebirth for Aya's character, as well as a means of re-introducing her to the gaming community, with it being over a decade since the last game in the series.
 Among the staff were Hajime Tabata, Yoshinori Kitase, Motomu Toriyama, Isamu Kamikokuryo, and Aya's original designer Tetsuya Nomura.
 Originally announced as an episodic title for mobile phones, the game was later changed into a PSP exclusive.
 Upon release, the game reached sixth place in Japanese sales charts, and was among the top five games in North American and UK sales charts during its opening months.

 Reviews have been mixed; critics praised the presentation and several parts of the gameplay, while opinions were mixed about the story, and many cited difficulties with camera control and some of the shooter mechanics.

-Several reviewers have also made negative comments on Aya's portrayal.
+It is currently the last title in the Parasite Eve series.
+Executive producer and Square Enix executive Shinji Hashimoto said in 2017 that it was up to Nomura if the series would return.